willstepp/writings/joseph-the-son/jts.md

 “Yes, sir,” he answered.

 Grandfather pat his knee as if he wanted Joseph to come sit on his lap.
 Joseph did as he was told.
 At his age he rarely sat on laps anymore but it was fine.
-It didn’t feel uncomfortable or wrong to do so.
+It didn’t feel uncomfortable or strange.
 His grandfather gave him a wide hug and Joseph hugged him back.
 Then he placed his cheek on Joseph’s cheek and in that position they sat for a few moments.

 “Tell me what you feel,” Grandfather said, “what do you feel with my cheek against yours?”